chenzhang2006/RecordingMviRxKotlin/README.md

 ### Other Notes About the Application

+* *Material Design* with AppBar/CollapsingToolbar, NavigationDrawer, etc.
-* Mocked *ApiRepository* for sake of simplicity and demo purposes
+* Mocked backend *ApiRepository* and some UI observers for sake of simplicity and demo purposes
 * *RecordingsViewModelTest* to demo unit test on *ViewModel*.
 But ALL components(UI, ViewModel, Processors, ApiRepository) are testable, thanks to the decoupled architectural components.
-* *Material Design* with AppBar/CollapsingToolbar, NavigationDrawer, etc.